Nikoleta79/projects/README.md

 7. Split landing page
 It is a page splitted in two with two different options to click and buy here you can check it out: https://landingpagewithtwoproducts.netlify.app/

+8. Form Jumping
+It is a login form in which the email and password section are moving here you can check it out: https://jumpingform.netlify.app/